EvanOxfeld/streams-0.10-presentation/README.md

 ## Node Modules Referenced
-The unzip and pullstream modules are streaming libraries that have been updated for the 0.10 Streams API found in the [readable-stream](https://github.com/isaacs/readable-stream) module.
+The unzip and pullstream modules are streaming libraries that have been updated for the 0.10 Streams API  also found in the [readable-stream](https://github.com/isaacs/readable-stream) module.
 Install unzip and pullstream using NPM or see the links to the source code below:

 * [unzip](https://github.com/nearinfinity/node-unzip)
 * [pullstream](https://github.com/nearinfinity/node-pullstream)

-Note: Node 0.9 compatibility is imminent.

 ## Reveal.js